tapanther/Tritan/docs/Republic.md

 - *Urwyn Ludovyc* :

-    Founder of the [Republic][Republic of Siddarmark] and first Lord Protector
+    Founder of the Republic and first Lord Protector

 - *Lyam Hywyt* :